-The district court invented one other odd theory.
-The court appears to have assumed not only that the General Assembly used racial data as a proxy for the partisanship data it already possessed, but also that the General Assembly "use[d] partisanship as a proxy for race."
+In addition to the district court's apparent theory that the General Assembly used racial data as a proxy for partisanship data it already possessed, the district court appears to have also found that the General Assembly "use[d] partisanship as a proxy for race."
 App.33a.
 It is not clear exactly what the district court meant by that.
 Why would a legislature ever use partisanship as a proxy for race, when detailed racial data could be used instead?
-Plaintiffs never claimed in their complaint that partisanship was used as a proxy for race.
+Even Plaintiffs never claimed in their complaint that partisanship was used as a proxy for race.
 See Doc.
-267. More to the point, why would a legislature set on "creat[ing] a stronger Republican tilt to Congressional District No. 1," App.21a, limit its options for doing so by incorporating a racial target?
+267. And more to the point, why would a legislature set on "creat[ing] a stronger Republican tilt to Congressional District No. 1," App.21a, limit its options for doing so by incorporating a racial target?
 The decision below underscores the dangers of abandoning the presumption of legislative good faith and the need for the Court to reaffirm the presumption.